-This information describes your thoracentesis procedure.
+This information describes your thoracentesis (THOR-uh-sen-TEE-sis) procedure and what to expect before, during and, after your procedure.

 Before Your Procedure